brustulim/p2pwire/README.md

 </html>
 ```

-> A more complex example/playground can be checked in [examples folder](https://github.com/brustulim/p2pwire/blob/master/examples/index.html)
+> A more complete example/playground can be checked in [p2pWire playground repository](https://github.com/brustulim/p2pwire-playground)

 #### node js: